 In the future, the role may be responsible for building and leading a development team, but for now it will be an individual contributor role focused upon very well-defined financial development deliverables on behalf of HIP collaborating with outside consultants.

 The position requires a confident, credible, inquisitive, communicative, successful and experienced development professional.
 The individual considered must demonstrate the confidence and personal demeanor that exude character, strategic acumen, humility, competence, and candor derived from notable achievement.

-- Raises the funding necessary for HIP to fully execute on the plan according to the project steps outlined.
-They place a high value on building relationship with donors and to continually keeping them informed as to progress and project impact.
+- Raising the funding necessary for HIP to fully execute on the plan according to the project steps outlined.
+They place a high value on building relationships with donors and to continually keeping them informed as to progress and project impact.

-- Provides significant input into overall strategic decisions at HIP.
+- Providing significant input into overall strategic decisions at HIP.

-In summary, the VP is part of a small, highly-committed team that successfully executes on the opportunity to harness the human immune system to enable people to live much healthier—and longer—lives.
+In summary, the Director is part of a small, highly-committed team that successfully executes on the opportunity to harness the human immune system to enable people to live much healthier—and longer—lives.

 - An undergraduate degree.

-- A minimum of ten years of development/fundraising experience including closure of 7-figure gifts from high-net-worth individuals, from venture capital or early-stage funding entities, or other forms of high risk/high impact funders.
+- A minimum of 8 years of development/fundraising experience including closure of 6-figure gifts from high-net-worth individuals, from venture capital or early-stage funding entities, or other forms of high risk/high impact funders.

 - Proven experience as a leader/influencer of a successful, innovative initiative where entrepreneurial drive and an inherent sense of urgency are demonstrated.